 1.1 Expected Proficiencies

-We assume you have no special networking experience whatever.
+As you begin this course, we assume you have no special networking experience whatsoever.
 We expect you can read, type, send and receive email, and visit web sites.
-Everything else we will teach you.
+We will teach you everything else you need to know.